Nastel/JESL/README.md

 	2. Replay (simulation type: `replay`)
-	   Reads previously-saved tracking data from the specified file and sends it to the JESL Cloud Event Sink
+	   Reads previously-saved tracking data from the specified file and sends it to the JESL Event Sink

 The simplest way to run the simulator is to execute the file jkool-simulator.bat (or jkool-simulator.sh) as follows: